NethServer/ns8-docs/webtop.rst

 * **Password**: ``<WebTop admin password>``

 While impersonating you receive similar user privileges, allowing you to control exactly what the user can see.
-Full administration of user settings is available directly in the administration interface, by right clicking on a user: the settings menu will open the full user settings panel, with all options unlocked.
+Full administration of user settings is available directly in the administration interface, by right-clicking on a user: the settings menu will open the full user settings panel, with all options unlocked.

 You can also change the email of all selected users:

 1. select the users (Click + CTRL for multiple selection)
 2. right-click on :guilabel:`Bulk update email domain`

-Two factor authentication (2FA)
+Two-factor authentication (2FA)
 ===============================

-WebTop support the :index:`two factor authentication`.
+WebTop supports :index:`two factor authentication`.
 The user can choose between:

 - Google Authenticator app (`Android <https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2>`_, `iOS <https://apps.apple.com/it/app/google-authenticator/id388497605>`_)